pavansankarj/mini_project-E3/README.md

 # mini_project-E3

+In our college RGUKT - Nuzvid, we have SMS(Student Management System).
+This SMS is like an online notice board to the students, where faculty can post anything related to students.
+For this we have password-based login system, which is not secure as we can get passwords from the exam files.
+So to make it secure, I am here with the face-recognition based login system.

 Here's the proposed method

 I proposed a face recognition-based login system for our SMS to ensure security and to reduce human effort for manual entry of details at the login page.
 This system just tries to